kbeckmann/ctf/README.md

 ##Usage
 Binaries compiled for linux x86-64 are provided along with the source code.
 You may build it yourself on any platform where it builds.
 Why not build it for a raspberry pi?

-You may set up a simple test environment by running one of the following commands
+You can usually test your solutions by simply piping your data to the binary, `./solution.py | ./ctf`, or you can use netcat and use sockets instead.

-* If you have a netcat that supports the -e option, `nc -e ./ctf -l 1234`
+* If your netcat supports the -e option, `nc -e ./ctf -l 1234`
 * Otherwise `rm /tmp/f; mkfifo /tmp/f; cat /tmp/f | ./ctf -i 2>&1|nc -l  1234 > /tmp/f` works just as well.
 * Then connect to 127.0.0.1:1234 with your code.